A colocalization spectral sequence: Colocalization with respect to a hereditary torsion theory

 In order to construct the spectral-sequence we require several of the results of~\cite{ShamirTorsion}, which deal with colocalization with respect to a hereditary torsion theory.
 Note that in~\cite{ShamirTorsion} the setting considered was that of modules over a ring, while the setting needed here is that of graded modules over a graded ring.
 Nevertheless, the results (and proofs) of~\cite{ShamirTorsion} apply also to the graded case.
 Throughout this section $\ring$ denotes a graded ring.

 We begin by recalling the definition and some properties of hereditary torsion theories.
 These do not change when passing to the setting of graded modules over a graded ring.
-A more comprehensive treatment of this subject can be found, for example, in~\cite{Stenstrom}. \begin{definition} A \emph{hereditary torsion class} $\tc$ is a class of $\ring$-modules that is closed under submodules, quotient modules, coproducts and extensions.
+A comprehensive treatment of this subject can be found, for example, in~\cite{Stenstrom}. \begin{definition} A \emph{hereditary torsion class} $\tc$ is a class of $\ring$-modules that is closed under submodules, quotient modules, coproducts and extensions.
+Since we are working in a graded setting, we shall also require a hereditary torsion class to be closed under the twisted grading shift functor $\shift$.
 Closure under extensions means that if $0 \to \module_1 \to \module_2 \to \module_3 \to 0$ is a short exact sequence with $\module_1$ and $\module_3$ in $\tc$, then so is $\module_2$.
 The modules in $\tc$ will be called \emph{$\tc$-torsion modules} (or just torsion modules when the torsion theory is clear from the context).
 The class of \emph{torsion-free} modules $\ff$ is the class of all modules $\module$ satisfying $\ext_\ring^0(\Cmodule,\module)=0$ for every $\Cmodule \in \tc$.
 The pair $(\tc,\ff)$ is referred to as a \emph{hereditary torsion theory}.

 To every hereditary torsion theory $(\tc,\ff)$ there is an \emph{associated radical} $t$.
 Given an $\ring$-module $\module$, the module $t(\module)$ is the largest torsion submodule of $\module$.
 Because $\tc$ is hereditary, the module $\module/t(\module)$ is a torsion-free module.